adacey/putio-automator/README.md

 Usage
 ----

+Add -e 'PUTIO_TOKEN'='<oauth token>' to your docker command to pass in the auth token for Putio.

 At the moment, this is just setup to run a script that will scan your torrents directory and add them to put.io, then kick off a download job of any completed downloads.
 At the end the container will die.